karki011/CourseMaterial/resources/cs/exercises/hello-world.markdown

 ### Visual Studio IDE

-Our C# Editor & Integrated Development Environment (IDE) of Choice
+Our C# Editor and Integrated Development Environment (IDE) of Choice

 We're glad that you now know how to run your app with just the Command Prompt.
 However, Visual Studio makes everything a whole lot easier: